gw-cs-sd/sd-2017-human-tracking/README.md

 Arduino is serially connected to the Windows computer, and instructions are sent in 1-byte increments.
 This Arduino sketch parses motor control signals sent from the ATV's onboard computer.
 These signals are parsed and the proper Pulse Width Modulation (PWM) signals are outputted.
 A series of H bridges enables the DC motors to both go forwards and backwards, giving the ATV a very small turning radius.

+## Special Cases

+The ATV has en easy time following the target user if this user always stays within its field of view

 ## To run the code

 1. Ensure the RealSense is plugged into the Windows computer.